abhishek-singh77/K19PG-G-4/README.md

 This is GUI based application designed using tkinter, for managing a complete parking system from user and admin databse to vehicle parking slots.

 Install pandas using pip install pandas
+Instal sqlite3 if not preinstalled.
+Install Date and Time module.

+Use Pycharm for optimal code access.

 https://www.sqlite.org/download.html    for viewing the database file.